 Their Epilogues to the book, noting the terrorist attacks of September 11, 2001, in a way renew the question Ikeda poses in his Preface: “Are we headed [toward] uniformity imposed by a single fixed set of values, or for an uncontrolled and endless process of disintegration?”
 Both authors reaffirm that human security, the hallmark of global society begins with dialogue that regards life as sacred and inspires faith in humanity.

-Global Civilization is also available in Japanese, French, Italian, Thai, Persian, traditional Chinese and Dutch.
+Reflections on the Global Civilization is also available in Japanese, French, Italian, Thai, Persian, traditional Chinese and Dutch.

 Foreword by David Chappell